openopus-org/openopus_api/README.md

 Replace the domain above with the one your app will use.

-Additionally, you can download the data directly trough the API:
+Additionally, you can download the data directly through the API:

 ```
 https://api.openopus.org/work/dump.json